Rafael López (illustrator and artist): Books

 His illustrations for Book Fiesta! written by Pat Mora were the recipient of the 2010 Pura Belpré Illustration Award.
 The book is a celebration of El Día de los niños/ El Día de los libros, Day of the Child/Day of the Book.
 The book "Maybe Something Beautiful, How Art Transformed a Neighborhood" written by F. Isabel Campoy and Theresa Howell received the 2017 Tomás Rivera Book Award for Young Readers, and is based on López's work as a community muralist.
 Additional books, Tito Puente, Mambo King by Monica Brown,The Cazuela that the Farm Maiden Stirred by Samantha Vamos,My Name is Celia, Me Llamo Celia written by Monica Brown and Yum!
 Mmm!
 Que Rico! by Pat Mora have won 2 Américas Book Awards and 3 Pura Belpré Honors for illustration.

 When developing books he immerses himself in research believing it is the genesis of innovative ideas and conceptual direction.
 The artist is drawn to picture books because he believes words and images have the power to make convincing change.
 When children see themselves in the pages of books it encourages them to reach their full potential.
 He cites the need to go beyond stereotypes and misrepresentations and deal with the complex issues of life in an increasingly interconnected world.

 In 2012 he was selected by the Library of Congress to create the National Book Festival poster to celebrate reading and literacy.
 Honorary Co-Chairs for this event were President Obama and First Lady Michelle Obama and it featured more than 125 best-selling authors, illustrators and poets on the National Mall in Washington, D.C.
 López served as the honorary chair of California's Read Across America and speaks around the United States and abroad to promote reading and literacy.
 Children's books illustrated by Rafael López have been printed in Arabic, Chinese, Dutch, English, French, German, Japanese, Portuguese, Spanish and Swedish.

-López spends time out of the studio traveling, painting murals and reading with diverse kids.
+López spends time outside the studio traveling, painting murals, and reading with children.
 Using pictures and storytelling in both books and murals he strives to communicate hope and the knowledge that kids and families have the power to make change in their own communities.
-In economically challenging times, the illustrator is a big supporter of public libraries and librarians.
-He advocates for the vital role they play connecting children to books and awakening their curiosity for a wide variety of subjects.
+In economically challenging times, he supports public libraries and librarians and advocates for the vital role they play in connecting children to books and awakening their curiosity for a variety of subjects.
 The artist speaks at libraries and schools around the nation, working to create appreciation and awareness of libraries as cultural institutions relevant to a diverse community.